Kong/request-fork/README.md

 # request-fork

-Takes a single request and forks it out to multiple hosts.
+Take a single request and send it to multiple hosts.

 ### Install